masonSmigel/rigamajig2/README.md

   saving time when facing similar rigging problems.

-- **Designed with riggers**: With a focus on simplicity and efficiency, Rigamajig2 offers a straightforward method for creating rigs.
+- **Designed for riggers**: With a focus on simplicity and efficiency, Rigamajig2 offers a straightforward method for creating rigs.
 While also exposing an internal framework for artist who want to build additional components or features.